While self improvement is healthy, we also need to learn to accept our flaws and understand that we are perfect just as we are.

 There is no other judge that matters.
 I’m not going to be entering into the “Most Perfect Human Competition”.
 Not this year anyway.

-Despite the fact that there are many things I would like to improve, and that I have many less than “perfect” qualities that I’m not looking to change (I like being bossy – don’t tell me to change!
+Despite having many imperfections that I would like to improve and some that I’m not looking to change (I like being bossy – don’t tell me to change!
 You change!), I enjoy being imperfect me.
 I wouldn’t want to be any other way.
 A “perfect” version of me wouldn’t be me.

 The reality is that no-one is “perfect” in the sense of having no flaws or defects.
 No-one can be perfect.
 You don’t have to be perfect by an objective, pin-up billboard standard (which doesn’t even exist).
 You just have to be desirable by your own standards.